Gautham Vasudev Menon: Return to action genre (2015–present)

 He began filming for Yennai Arindhaal (2015), the third instalment in his franchise of police films.
 He described Ajith's character Sathyadev as an "extension" of the protagonists from Kaakha Kaakha and Vettaiyaadu Vilaiyaadu, while Trisha, Anushka Shetty, Arun Vijay and Parvathy Nair were also selected to portray supporting roles.
 The film saw him collaborate again with music composer Harris Jayaraj, for the first time since their spat in 2008, while writers Shridhar Raghavan and Thiagarajan Kumararaja were both also involved in the screen-writing process.
 Focussing on the story of a police officer's professional and personal life from the ages of thirteen to thirty-eight with the backdrop of tackling an organ-trafficking gang, Yennai Arindhaal opened to mixed to positive reviews in February 2015.
 Critics from The Hindu wrote it "leaves you feeling like having gone back to a well-known play you have enjoyed a few times over", and that it is "a much-needed intervention in the Tamil commercial cinema space" while also "the most engaging of the three [police films]".
 Reviewer Udhav Naig of The Hindu added that "Gautham wins as he has reconfigured, albeit not radically, the basic contours of a Tamil cop", and that he "has consistently improved on the character sketch in the last three films."
 The film also performed well at the box office and gave Menon his first commercially successful Tamil film in five years.
 Soon after the release, he began work on a sequel to the film and expressed his interest in approaching Ajith again to work together in the future.
 Menon also worked as a singer in Radha Mohan's film Uppu Karuvaadu (2015).

 After Yennai Arindhaal, Menon resumed work on his film with Silambarasan under the new title of Achcham Yenbadhu Madamaiyada (2016), with Manjima Mohan joining the cast to replace Pallavi Sharda.
 A Telugu version with Naga Chaitanya and Manjima was simultaneously shot under the title Sahasam Swasaga Sagipo, with Menon revealing that he hoped to finance the Tamil version through the salary he received from the Telugu film's producers.
 Menon also has Enai Noki Paayum Thota (2019), featuring Dhanush and Megha Akash.

 He has also completed a web series titled Queen (2019) based on the life of political leader Jayalalithaa, which features Ramya Krishnan in the lead role.
 The series is released on MX Player.
 He later directed television series Paava Kadhaigal (2020) and Navarasa (2021).

 He has directed Vendhu Thanindhathu Kaadu (2022) and Joshua: Imai Pol Kaakha (2024) for Vels Film International.

-In 2025, Gautham Menon, in his first Malayalam outing, appears to be in a bit of a dilemma as to how to treat the star Mammootty at the centre of his film Dominic and the Ladies' Purse, delivering an average detective movie.
+In 2025, Gautham Menon, in his first Malayalam outing Dominic and the Ladies' Purse, collaborated with Mammootty, delivering a detective movie that got mixed reviews from critics.